kevinpalm/red_hat_customers/report.md

 ## I. Definition

 ### Project Overview
-An additional project overview can be found on the [competition description page](https://www.kaggle.com/c/predicting-red-hat-business-value).
+The official project overview can be found on the [competition description page](https://www.kaggle.com/c/predicting-red-hat-business-value).
-The following overview will
+The following overview will just be my own paraphrasing and interpretation of the competition goals.

+Red Hat is a software company which specializes in open-source, linux-based enterprise database solutions.
+They're interested in improving their models which classify potential clients as future clients, which is understandable because once that a company knows who their serious prospects are they can devote extra resources to winning them over.
+They've just released an anonymized data set for Kagglers to compete on creating the best model.

 In this section, look to provide a high-level overview of the project in layman’s terms.
 Questions to ask yourself when writing this section:
 - _Has an overview of the project been provided, such as the problem domain, project origin, and related datasets or input data?_